pgina/docs/local_machine.md

 groups.

-The plugin can also be configured to only apply these rules to accounts that were authenticated by this plugin and not to others.
+The plugin can also be configured to only apply these rules to accounts that were authenticated by this plugin and not by others.
 Or alternatively, it can apply these authorization rules to all authenticated users.

 <h3>Gateway Stage</h3>